inclusivenaming/website/content/about.md

 Note: Roadmap is subject to change

 * **Q1 2021**
-  * Define best practices and replacements with the community, providing documents and tools for folx to get started
+  * Define best practices and replacements with the community, providing documents and tools for participants to get started
   * Discuss at KubeCon community meeting

 * **Q3 2021**